 To take this a stage further and see exactly what this means to the amount received for £5,000, from

-Very easily you can see the impact the margin rate has on the amount of money you receive for your currency exchange and thereby the increased cost to you the higher that margin is.
+You can easily see the impact that the margin rate has on the amount of money you receive for your currency exchange.
 Clearly the impact will be felt more the greater the amount of money you need to exchange or the more frequently you need to exchange money.